-During this reporting period63 and pursuant to Section 706(g) of ECOA, the CFPB has also referred 13 matters to the DOJ with regard to:
+During this reporting period and pursuant to Section 706(g) of ECOA, the CFPB has also referred 13 matters to the DOJ with regard to:

-- Discrimination on the bases of receipt of public assistance income, race, color, national origin, sex, and marital status in mortgage lending; - Discrimination on the bases of receipt of public assistance income, age, race, national origin, sex, and marital status in auto finance; and - Discrimination on the basis of marital status in unsecured consumer lending.
+- Discrimination on the bases of receipt of public assistance income, race, color, national origin, sex, and marital status in mortgage lending; - Discrimination on the bases of receipt of public assistance income, race, color, national origin, sex, and marital status in auto finance; and - Discrimination on the basis of marital status in unsecured consumer lending.

-7.2 Interagency fair lending coordination and outreach
+9.2 Interagency fair lending coordination and outreach

-7.2.1 Interagency coordination
+9.2.1 Interagency coordination

-The Bureau's fair lending activity involves close partnerships and coordination among the Bureau's Federal and state regulatory and enforcement partners.
-Fair Lending continues to lead the Bureau's fair lending interagency coordination and collaboration efforts by working with partners on the Financial Fraud Enforcement Task Force's Non-Discrimination Working Group, the Interagency Task Force on Fair Lending, the Interagency Working Group on Fair Lending Enforcement, and the FFIEC Subcommittee on HMDA and the Community Reinvestment Act.
+The Bureau's fair lending activity involves close partnerships and coordination among the Bureau's federal and state regulatory and enforcement partners.
+Fair Lending continues to lead the Bureau's fair lending interagency coordination and collaboration efforts by working with partners on the Financial Fraud Enforcement Task Force's Non-Discrimination Working Group, the Interagency Task Force on Fair Lending, and the Interagency Working Group on Fair Lending Enforcement.